vj-kumar/isar/doc/user_manual.md

 Debian cross-compilation works out of the box starting from Debian stretch distribution.
 Currently the following build configurations are supported in Isar:

+ - arm-stretch
- - qemuarm-stretch
+ - arm-buster
- - qemuarm-buster
+ - arm64-stretch
+ - arm64-buster (for host >= buster)
- - qemuarm64-stretch
+ - mipsel-stretch
- - qemuarm64-buster (for host >= buster)
+ - mipsel-buster (for host >= buster)

+Experimental support for riscv64 is available as well.

 ## Examining and debugging package generation inside their buildchroot